kcc-nma-art128/assignment/week03/README.md

 - 4 shells
   + Content - The content of the element
   + Padding - Space inside the element & around the content
   + Border - Between padding & margin
   + Margin - Space outside the element

-What is the total with of the element below:
+What is the total width of the element below:
 ```css
 div {
   width: 400px;